R&B en Español Is on the Rise, but Who Gets to Have Visibility?

 Advertisement

-Part of the problem is that R&B en Español has been difficult to catalog.
-"Genres based in Black elements are habitually categorized as ‘urban,’ and it's a shame considering the lack of recognition of all of its versatility,” reggaetón historian Katelina Eccleston says.
-By labeling Black-rooted music as “urban,” the industry pigeonholes artists regardless of the genre of music they create.
+Part of the problem is that R&B en Español has been difficult to catalogue.
+"Genres based in Black elements are habitually categorised as ‘urban,’ and it's a shame considering the lack of recognition of all of its versatility,” reggaetón historian Katelina Eccleston says.
+By labelling Black-rooted music as “urban,” the industry pigeonholes artists regardless of the genre of music they create.
 Moreover, by ignorantly lumping Black-rooted genres under one umbrella category, it also creates little visibility for Black artists.

 A product of Latin America’s racial caste system, mainstream media and music industries in this region have traditionally upheld European standards in beauty and popular entertainment.
 As such, Black artists are often erased from the sounds and genres they created.
-Meanwhile, the racialization of identities like Latinx, which is an ethnic category rather than a racial one, allows music executives to elevate white Latinx artists as “people of color.”
-“The Latin industry must recognize, at full length, that it has a problem with recognizing different races due to its branding of Latinidad as one race, which is simply false,” Eccleston says.
+Meanwhile, the racialisation of identities like Latinx, which is an ethnic category rather than a racial one, allows music executives to elevate white Latinx artists as “people of colour.”
+“The Latin industry must recognise, at full length, that it has a problem with recognising different races due to its branding of Latinidad as one race, which is simply false,” Eccleston says.

 Advertisement